iyzg/papers/papers/hosangLearningNonmaximumSuppression2017.md

 To note, their model works *only on detections* which means that it takes in no image features.
 It isn't so much that image features are bad, but that they wanted to show it was possible to train a NMS replacement with just detections.

 Biggest improvements were a model architecture that was specifically designed to deal with overlap (they use a Hungarian algorithm to pair detections then) and allow detections to "talk to one another".
+Basically a sort of attention where detections are able to talk to each other to collaborate on which ones are the most important.

 > Q: Would something like attention perform better for areas like this?
 Have vision foundation models entirely replaced this sort of research?